For companies, the absenteeism of one or more employees can create problems of the productivity and profitability of a company.

-In Italy, the law provides that an employee can legitimately be absent from work for multiple reasons which may be family, personal or health.
+In Italy, the law provides that an employee can legitimately be absent from work for various reasons, such as family, personal, or health.

-sentence no. 8373 of 4 April 2018, the Court of Cassation reaffirms the legitimacy of the employer’s recourse to the investigative agency to ascertain the non-performance of work by employees.
-Specifying the lawfulness of making use of the private investigator only if the control does not border on the supervision of the actual work activity (reserved by the Workers’ Statute to the employer himself and his collaborators).
-The investigation can, on the other hand, ascertain “the causes of the employee’s absence from the workplace relating precisely to the failure to perform the work activity to be performed even outside the company structure”.
+- 8373 of 4 April 2018, the Court of Cassation reaffirms the legitimacy of the use of the investigative agency by the employer to ascertain the non-performance of work by employees.
+Specifying the lawful use of the private investigator only if the control does not border on the supervision of the actual work activity (reserved by the Workers’ Statute to the employer himself and his collaborators).
+The investigation can, however, ascertain “the causes of the employee’s absence from the workplace concerning precisely the failure to carry out the work activity to be carried out even outside the company structure”.

-sentence no. 4984/14, issued by the Labor Section of the Supreme Court, had established the lawfulness of the employer to contact a private investigator or an investigative agency for the protection of company assets, to verify whether the employee, who benefits from the permissions granted by law 104/1992, is properly benefiting from a permit granted and governed by law, or rather if it is committing an offense to the detriment of the employer and the community.
+- judgment no. 4984/14, issued by the Labour Section of the Supreme Court, had ruled on the lawfulness of the employer to contact a private investigator or an investigative agency to protect company assets, to verify whether the employee, who benefits from the permits granted by Law 104/1992, is correctly benefiting from a permit granted and governed by law, or whether he is committing an offense to the detriment of the employer and the community.

 Office working hours